 Be confident in the steps you have made and act when it is right for you.

-If you are considering a career or job change and need support in gaining clarity or in the planning process, it’s one of my personal favorites and specialties.
-Heartmanity is here to help!
-Reach out at firstname.lastname@example.org or check out Heartmanity for Business for more information
+If you are considering a career or job change and need support in gaining clarity or in the planning process, Heartmanity can help!
+Reach out at email@example.com or check out Heartmanity for Business for more information